Now that you have the tools you need to build a culture of appreciation, it's time to get started.

 We send a “This Month on Bonusly!” email to managers to promote an ongoing culture of recognition and encourage them to continue recognizing their direct reports.
 Everyone’s participation is meaningful.

-Each Friday afternoon, our entire team comes together to recognize another team member's hard work during that week.
-We go around the room stating who we want to "Crush," and also one thing we're grateful for.
+Our team gets together every Friday afternoon to recognize each member’s hard work during that week.
+We take turns saying who we want to “Crush,” along with something we’re deeply grateful for.